gemc/home/_documentation/sensitivity/gplugins.md

 ---
 layout: default
-title: Custom Digitization Plugins
+title: Digitization Plugins
 order: 36
 description: Write a GDynamic digitization plugin to process hits with custom electronics models
 permalink: /documentation/sensitivity/gplugins/
 ---

-# Custom Digitization Plugins
+# Digitization Plugins

 When the built-in digitizations (`flux`, `dosimeter`, `particle_counter`, `gPhotonDetector`) are not enough, you can write a **GDynamic digitization plugin**: a shared library (`.gplugin`) that GEMC loads